 The patch tool is an effective tool in Photoshop used to restore damaged images to its original condition.
 You can also clone things from the images as per your needs.
 Once mastered, it is a very easy method for working on images.
 Irrespective of the area of a photo you can work on large or small parts.
 Provided you have some area as a source in the image.
 Hope you have found this article helpful in understanding a new tool in Photoshop.

 This is a guide to Patch Tool in Photoshop.
-Here we discussed how does Patch Tool work in Photoshop and its Steps with Screenshots.
+Here we discussed the basic concept, how does Patch Tool work in Photoshop and its Steps with Screenshots.
 You can also go through our other suggested articles to learn more –